-Professor Sir John Holman has been awarded the Kavli Education Medal in recognition of his significant impact on science education within the UK.
+Professor Sir John Holman was awarded the Kavli Education Medal in 2014 in recognition of his significant impact on science education within the UK.

 See full list of all past winners of the Kavli Education Medal.